 Work on a new stage began immediately after the close of the Muny’s 2018 season as a part of the Second Century Campaign, which aims to improve the Muny experience for the actors, musicians and technicians who make the magic possible.

-He said that previously, the Muny had focused on improving and renovating the audience experience, but now it was time for a backstage update.
+He said that previously the Muny had focused on improving and renovating the audience experience but that now it was time for a backstage update.

 Improvements of this scale required tearing down the original stage and building it back up with new features, including the addition of five lifts, two of which are trap door lifts.
 Smith said those will be especially helpful in situations like the melting of the Wicked Witch in “The Wizard of Oz,” which the Muny last did in 2016.

 Upgrades also include a revamping of the orchestra space, which will have new bathrooms and other amenities.
 Now, instead of walking out onto the stage, the conductor will be lifted on.
 Updates are also being made to the light bridge and the sound, electric and props rooms.

 Further backstage updates will continue for the next four to five years.

 Director of Advancement Courtney Simms said, “When we launched this campaign three years back, we knew that it would take a lot of money to do this.”
 That number came out to be $100 million, though, Simms said, only about half of that goes to this year’s updates.
 The rest benefits the Muny’s endowment.